 Vendor and 3d-Party Risk Management

-To deal with such risks, you should first clearly describe the nature of your future relationship with a vendor or some other 3-d party.
+To deal with such risks, you should first clearly describe the nature of your future relationship with a vendor or some other third party.
 Once this is done, you should apply due diligence in accordance with their profile.
 Finally, you should request your partner-to-be to fill in any gaps that you have found.

 Payment Processing Compliance Challenges